Nerium: Leaf scorch

-A bacterial disease known as oleander leaf scorch (Xylella fastidiosa subspecies sandyi) has become an extremely serious threat to the shrub since it was first noticed in Palm Springs, California, in 1992.
+A bacterial disease known as oleander leaf scorch (Xylella fastidiosa subspecies sandyi) has become a serious threat to the shrub since it was first noticed in Palm Springs, California, in 1992.
 The disease has since devastated hundreds of thousands of shrubs mainly in Southern California, but also on a smaller scale in Arizona, Nevada and Texas.
 The culprit is a bacterium which is spread via insects (the glassy-winged sharpshooter primarily) which feed on the tissue of oleanders and spread the bacteria.
 This inhibits the circulation of water in the tissue of the plant, causing individual branches to die until the entire plant is consumed.

 Symptoms of leaf scorch infection may be slow to manifest themselves, but it becomes evident when parts of otherwise healthy oleanders begin to yellow and wither, as if scorched by heat or fire.
 Die-back may cease during winter dormancy, but the disease flares up in summer heat while the shrub is actively growing, which allows the bacteria to spread through the xylem of the plant.
 As such it can be difficult to identify at first because gardeners may mistake the symptoms for those of drought stress or nutrient deficiency.

 Pruning out affected parts can slow the progression of the disease but not eliminate it.
 This malaise can continue for several years until the plant completely dies—there is no known cure.
 The best method for preventing further spread of the disease is to prune infected oleanders to the ground immediately after the infection is noticed.

 The responsible pathogen was identified as the subspecies sandyi by Purcell et al., 1999.